isa-ulisboa/greends-dms-exercises/dms_ex_02_data_wrangling_agr_census.md

    - Year
    - area_ha

-To achive this, we will need to make the following operations:
+To achieve this, we will need to make the following operations:

 1. The first is a transpose, as in step 4.
 In the column `primary_key`
    - select *Transpose cells across columns into rows*, from **area_1989** to **last column**